adomokos/light-service/README.md

 end
 ```

-The `expects` macro does a bit more for you: it pulls the value with the expected key from the context and
+The `expects` macro does a bit more for you: it pulls the value with the expected key from the context, and
 makes it available to you through a reader.
 You can refactor the action like this:

 ```ruby